Nicktoons: 1988–1998: First Nicktoons and success

 In fall 1992, Nickelodeon fired John Kricfalusi.
 Coffey and Laybourne asserted that Kricfalusi was in breach of contract for not delivering on time, creating inappropriate content, and going over budget.
 Kricfalusi suspected the real reason was that the network was uncomfortable with more crude humor.
 After Kricfalusi and Nickelodeon missed several promised new-episode delivery and air dates, the network—which had purchased the rights to the Ren & Stimpy characters from Kricfalusi—negotiated a settlement with him.
 Production on Ren & Stimpy moved to Nickelodeon's animation department, Games Animation, and the show was put under the creative supervision of Bob Camp.
 Coffey soon stepped down as animation vice president for Nickelodeon to pursue her own projects.
 She was replaced by Mary Harrington, a Nickelodeon producer who moved out from New York to help run the Nicktoons division after Kricfalusi was fired.

-At the time, the Nicktoons were produced primarily out-of-house at Jumbo Pictures (Doug) and Klasky-Csupo (Rugrats), with Nickelodeon's executives overseeing development.
+At the time, the Nicktoons were produced primarily out-of-house at Jumbo Pictures (Doug) and Klasky Csupo (Rugrats), with Nickelodeon's executives overseeing development.
 Hoping to concentrate production under one roof, Nickelodeon greenlit its first fully-in-house series, Rocko's Modern Life, in 1992.
-A budget freeze in 1995 at Viacom (parent company of Nickelodeon) resulted in Ren & Stimpy being cancelled that same year and the network passing on the final 13 episodes of their option for Doug.
-Jinkins sold Jumbo Pictures to Disney in 1996, moving Doug over to ABC and Disney Channel as a result.
+A budget freeze in 1995 at Viacom (parent company of Nickelodeon) resulted in Ren & Stimpy being canceled that same year and the network passing on the final 13 episodes of their option for Doug.
+Jinkins sold Jumbo Pictures to Disney in 1996, moving Doug over to ABC and Toon Disney as a result.
 Nickelodeon retained the rights to the 52 episodes produced between 1991 and 1994 as a part of the agreement.
+Rugrats was cancelled by the network in 1994, but would later be revived as two holiday specials about Hanukkah and The Passover before being revived in 1997 and airing until 2004, after that the Nickelodeon-Klasky/Csupo relationship would later continue until the 2010s, with shows such as Aaahh!
+Real Monsters in 1994(which centred on monsters who constantly scare people all the time), The Wild Thornberrys in 1998(which centred around a girl who a special power where she could talk to animals), Rocket Power in 1999(which centred on four troublesome Californian kids who are talented at extreme sports such as skateboarding and surfing), As Told By Ginger in 2000 (which centred on a teenage girl trying to be popular) and a Rugrats spinoff All Grown Up! in 2003 (which featured the characters as teenagers).